haaarp/LLM_Taint_Analysis/README.md

-# Evaluation of Information Flows Specifications from Software Documentation
 # DocFlow: Extracting Taint Specifications from Software Documentation

+Evaluation of Information Flows Specifications from Software Documentation

 ## Supplementary Material

-This is the repository of the DocFlow analysis framework and supplementary material for the paper:
+This is a fork of the repository of the DocFlow analysis framework and supplementary material for the paper:
 Tileria, Marcos, Jorge Blasco, and Santanu Kumar Dash.
 “DocFlow: Extracting Taint Specifications from Software Documentation.”
 [Link to article](https://www.computer.org/csdl/proceedings-article/icse/2024/021700a718/1RLIWDGe50s) ,
 and temporal [file](evaluation/ICSE_DocFlow_camera_ready.pdf)